-If you are a parent or a friend of an addict and you are looking for help, there are certain things you need to look for.
+If you are a parent or a friend of someone suffering from addiction and looking for help, you should look for certain things.
 The first thing to remember is that help is available, but you may already know that.
 At this writing, there are several hundreds of drug rehab centres available in Canada.
 And there are thousands more internationally.
 Maybe your current struggle is not in finding support, but instead, it is in finding the appropriate help.
 Here are ten vital questions to ask a treatment centre.

 Substance abuse treatment is something that you want to get right the first time.
 So, here are some questions to help you select the right treatment program.
 Your selection of centre is as important as the decision to get help.

 Maybe you or a loved one has been to a program before.
 This would give you a reference point to evaluate the treatments that have not worked in the past.
-But if this is your first time seeking treatment, it’s important to know what to look for in a recovery program since not all of them are equal.
+But if this is your first time seeking treatment, knowing what to look for in a recovery program is important since not all are equal.
 The process usually starts with a discussion with a representative of a drug and alcohol treatment facility.
-Done by phone or in person, you should ask specific questions to gain insight into their programs.
+It would be best if you asked specific questions by phone or in-person to gain insight into their programs.

-Below you will find some of the key ones you should ask.
-There is a myriad more you can ask, but these are the important ones.
-So, here are some examples of questions, both direct and open-ended alike.
+Below, you will find some of the key ones you should ask.
+You can ask many more, but these are the important ones.
+So, here are some examples of direct and open-ended questions.
 Getting answers to these allows you to learn about the program you may have in mind for a loved one or yourself.

 The time spent in addiction treatment is important.
 Quite a few centres offer a 28-day program; this time frame will not serve most participants’ needs.
 A stay of 28 days is not enough time to overcome a substance abuse problem.

 Results from addiction rehabs will vary from centre to centre.
-There are those programs that encourage their graduates to continue a maintenance program, which means that medications like suboxone or methadone should be taken.
+Some programs encourage their graduates to continue a maintenance program, meaning that medications like suboxone or methadone should be taken.
 Other facilities will expect the person to relapse, and for them, this is normal and expected.
 Some programs go the extra mile, working towards the objective of total sobriety with no substance whatsoever.

-It would be best if you determined what you want to achieve and work with a treatment centre that will provide that.
+It would be best to determine what you want to achieve and work with a treatment centre that will provide that.
 The individual’s motivation to do the program for him or herself is also an essential factor in success.
 The program’s result will be, to a great extent, dependent on the individual’s decision to be drug or alcohol-free.

 Medication-assisted therapy is not a new idea in addiction treatment.
-This model began down around the time of the U.S. civil war.
+This model began around the time of the U.S. Civil War.
 It is based on the idea that the person has relapsed too often and needs substitution.
-Their approach uses drugs, but the drugs are considered medication and are legal and monitored.
-The principle put forward is that legal drugs assist recovery and make it easier for the individual.
+Their approach uses drugs, but they are considered medication, legal, and monitored.
+The principle is that legal drugs assist recovery and make it easier for the individual.
 The outcome of this method is essentially trading one substance for another.

-A program that offers total sobriety will only condone medication-assisted treatment programs during the withdrawal phase.
+A program offering total sobriety will only condone medication-assisted treatment programs during withdrawal.
 This is standard practice during the detox phase of any program, especially the withdrawal of specific drugs or heavy alcohol abuse.
 One should not confuse a medical detox with Medication-Assisted Therapy.
 Medical detox should only last a week or so in a supervised setting.
 If the use of drugs goes past this point, you may want to look for another facility if you desire to be totally drug-free.

 The better programs will also include vitamin therapy during this phase of recovery.
-Make sure you ask about the facility’s detox protocol and whether a medical detox is necessary and available?
+Ensure you ask about the facility’s detox protocol and whether a medical detox is necessary and available.

 You want to have an idea of what your loved one is to expect during recovery.
 The program should have some daily scheduled activities.
 There should be some form of structure.
 This is vital to living a drug-free lifestyle; many substance misusers have lost control of structured living.
 So, having a program that lets the person go through a daily routine will bring about more confidence.

-Now it’s quite sure that the program counsellor will not go into details about the schedule, but at least you know your relative or friend will be given daily directions and not left to wander.
+Now, it’s quite certain that the program counsellor will not go into details about the schedule, but at least you know your relative or friend will be given daily directions and not left to wander.

 A lot can be said about a facility by how the clients are fed.
-The addiction facility should have tasty meals, but the focus should be on healthy balanced meals conducive to healing the body.
-Daily noodles, sweet sugary-filled deserts will only harm recovery.
-Ask about whether the client will have access to fruits, vegetables, and quality proteins, including nutritional supplements.
+The addiction facility should have tasty meals, but the focus should be on healthy, balanced meals conducive to healing the body.
+Daily noodles sweet sugary-filled desserts will only harm recovery.
+Ask about whether the client can access fruits, vegetables, and quality proteins, including nutritional supplements.

-Some drug rehabs will have vitamins available; others will permit the client to bring their own.
+Some drug rehabs will have vitamins available; others permit the client to bring their own.
 In any case, the vital point to have is proper food intake to build up the body’s reserve.
-It would help if you also let them know of any special food needs or allergies.
-Drugs and alcohol abuse will often cause physical problems, so proper nutrition is vital to rebuilding the body.
+It would help to inform them of any special food needs or allergies.
+Drugs and alcohol abuse often cause physical problems, so proper nutrition is vital to rebuilding the body.

 Addiction is a multi-faceted crisis.
 Abuse of mind-altering substances brings destruction and reaches into just about every area of a person’s life.
-A good program will offer services that will address a variety of underlying issues.
+A good program will offer services that will address various underlying issues.
 These can include but are not limited to excessive eating, anxieties, trauma, OCD, and similar things.
 You should find out if the facility has certified professionals in these fields.

 Each facility will state its philosophy or its tenets about addiction.
 You will find that specific treatment centres will see addiction as a chronic disease of the brain.
-Many centres feel addiction is an affliction and can absolutely be addressed and removed with permanence.
-A holistic ideology will approach addiction as a multi-faceted issue and will tackle the mind, body, and spirit in the process.
+Many centres feel addiction is an affliction that can be addressed and removed permanently.
+A holistic ideology will approach addiction as a multi-faceted issue and tackle the mind, body, and spirit in the process.
 Make sure you pick a rehab whose beliefs align with yours.